probcomp/GenExperimental.jl/README.md

 ***NOTE: This repository is not maintained.
-We are currently reworking the system from the ground up, and we will post a link here to the new repository once it is ready.***
+We reworked the system from the ground up.
+The new reposity can be found there: https://github.com/probcomp/Gen***

 # Gen